 DO NOT DRINK THE WATER.
 Use bottled water or alternative sources for drinking, cooking, food preparation, and bottle and/or dish washing until further notice.
 This is particularly of importance for infants 6 months old or younger.
 Throw away ice cubes if made with tap water.

 DO NOT BOIL THE WATER.
 Boiling, freezing, filtering, or letting water stand does not reduce the total manganese level.
 Excessive boiling can make the total manganese more concentrated, because total manganese remains behind when the water evaporates.
 This should be kept in mind with any bottle preparation or breast pump maintenance for infants 6 months old or younger.

 If you have specific health concerns, you may wish to consult your doctor.

 What happened?
 What is being done?

-Well 5 will only be used in extreme circumstances and when it is, an advisory similar to this one will be released to the Pine Ridge residents.
 The system’s sole storage tank level was reaching levels below normal operating conditions which initiated the need to put Well 5 into service on August 4, 2019.
-When storage levels are back to acceptable levels, Well 5 will be turned back off and an update notification will be distributed.
+To maintain acceptable storage tank levels, Well 5 will remain on until further notice.
+If PAWC is able to turn off Well 5 for an extended period of time in the future, an update notification will be distributed.

 : Pine RidgeIssued